 Ideally, you’ve been using a co-parenting app or have been keeping your own records of communication between you and your child’s other parent.
 If you haven’t, it’s important to start now.
 Log all messages, phone calls, pick up and drop off times, and any other information of importance related to the shared custody of your child.
 In particular, record your activities with the child any time you have time with them.
 Keep movie tickets, restaurant and store receipts, and other proof that can both provide necessary alibis and speak to your character.

-When Should You Hire a Long Island Family Law Attorney?
+When Should You Hire a Family Law Attorney to Protect Yourself from Child Abuse & Neglect Charges?

 Child abuse and neglect charges can destroy your family, career, and your future.
 Working with an experienced divorce lawyer or family law attorney is crucial to protecting yourself — and your loved ones — from the consequences of a guilty verdict.
 Our Long Island family law firm is dedicated to advocating for parents and caregivers who have been wrongfully accused of child abuse or neglect.
+We’ll work hard to get you back to seeing your kids again as soon as possible.
 Contact us today for a free consultation at 631-923-1910.

 GET YOUR FREE CONSULTATION TODAY